A Hanok Quarter Address

 What partners receive

 A standalone page within The Carnegie Journal, structured as a composed brand profile.
-Includes imagery, editorial description, official links, and commercial disclosure.
+Includes imagery, editorial description, direct brand links, and commercial disclosure.
 Indexed and linkable.

 Hotels and stays wanting a permanent guide presence.
 Design-led brands.
 Restaurants with a story beyond reservations.